udon95/NewsNexus/readme.md

+Ensure node.js is downloaded before

 `cd useVite`

 In useVite folder

 To start client side

 `cd to client`

 `run command "npm install"`

-`then "npm run dev"` to start the localhost
+`then npm run dev` to start the localhost:5173

 ensure new .jsx files are in pages folder it is imported in App.jsx (e.g. import Register from "./pages/register.jsx";)